cloudbase/garm/README.md

 ### Installing on Kubernetes

 Thanks to the efforts of the amazing folks at [@mercedes-benz](https://github.com/mercedes-benz/), GARM can now be integrated into k8s via their operator.
 Check out the [GARM operator](https://github.com/mercedes-benz/garm-operator/) for more details.

+## Configuring GARM for GHES

+GARM supports creating pools and scale sets in either GitHub itself or in your own deployment of [GitHub Enterprise Server](https://docs.github.com/en/enterprise-server@3.10/admin/overview/about-github-enterprise-server).
+For instructions on how to use ```GARM``` with GHE, see the [credentials](/doc/github_credentials.md) section of the documentation.

+## Configuring GARM for Gitea

+GARM now has support for Gitea (>=1.24.0).
+For information on getting started with Gitea, see the [Gitea quickstart](/doc/gitea.md) document.

 ## Using GARM